-It is interesting to ponder over the question if leaders need someone when they reach at the top?
+It is interesting to ponder over the question if Leaders need someone when they reach at the top?

-Let’s explore the probable causes of why a leader might need someone as their coach to help them achieve not just their professional goals, but also act as catalyst to help them progress towards the path of self actualization.
+Let’s explore the probable causes of why a leader might need someone as their coach to help them achieve not just their professional goals, but also act as catalyst to help them progress towards the path of self actualisation.

 Coaches help Leaders to become better leaders

 Although each leader knows what to do and how to do yet the coaches help them to further explore why to do what they want to do.
 This helps the leaders to find the real purpose of doing what they want to do.
 There are several leadership training programs that are designed and conducted by credentialed coaches.
-As leaders when you attend these training programs, you get to have better insights and sensitization towards different aspects of leadership.
+As leaders when you attend these training programs, you get to have better insights and sensitisation towards different aspects of leadership.
 Coaches help leaders to not only work on their self learning, developmental and conceptual skills but also to do better when it comes to the real blood and bones of a workplace life.
-This involves talking to people, running meetings, making policies, taking decisions, creating an ownership culture in an organization etc., that too at same place as colleagues without inciting savage rebellion but with a spirit of cooperation and collaboration.
+This involves talking to people, running meetings, making policies, taking decisions, creating an ownership culture in an organisation etc., that too at same place as colleagues without inciting savage rebellion but with a spirit of cooperation and collaboration.
 Here coaches can be of great help.
 Thus, Coaches help the Leaders to become better version of them.

 Coaches help leaders to become better Listeners: